 Mr. Heyman has served as a director of our company since December 2020.
-Mr. Heyman held a diverse range of leadership roles across legal, R&D, business development, general corporate management, and equity investments during his thirty-seven-year career with Johnson & Johnson from 1982 to 2019.
-Most recently, Mr. Heyman served as president of JJDC, the venture capital group within Johnson & Johnson, where he managed approximately \$1.5 billion of capital and oversaw investments in more than 120 companies.
+Mr. Heyman held a diverse range of leadership roles across legal, R&D, business development, general corporate management, and equity investments during his thirty-seven-year career with Johnson & Johnson.
+Most recently, from 2015 to 2019, Mr. Heyman served as president of JJDC, the venture capital group within Johnson & Johnson, where he managed approximately \$1.5 billion of capital and oversaw investments in more than 120 companies.
 Prior to leading JJDC, Mr. Heyman led business development for Johnson & Johnson's pharmaceutical group, Janssen, for twenty-three years.
-Mr. Heyman currently serves on the Board of Directors for Akero Therapeutics, Inc. (NASDAQ: AKRO).
+Mr. Heyman currently serves on the Board of Directors for Akero Therapeutics, Inc. (NASDAQ: AKRO), a cardio-metabolic biotechnology company, where he chairs Akero's Corporate Governance and Nominating Committee and is a member of Akero's Audit Committee.
+In addition, Mr. Heyman currently serves on the Board of Directors of Adagio Therapeutics Inc. (NASDAQ: ADGI), a biopharmaceutical company focused on the discovery, development and commercialization of antibody-based solutions for infectious diseases with pandemic potential, where he chairs Adagio's Corporate Governance and Nominating Committee and is a member of Adagio's Audit Committee.
 Mr. Heyman graduated as Master of Law from the K.U.
 Leuven in Belgium.
-He continued with post-graduate studies in International Law in Geneva, Switzerland, and post-graduate studies in business management at the University of Antwerp in Belgium.

-Key Attributes, Skills and Experience: Our Nominating and Corporate Governance Committee and our Board of Directors believe that Mr. Heyman's diverse leadership experience within the pharmaceutical industry qualifies him to serve on our Board of Directors.
+He continued with post-graduate studies in International Law in Geneva, Switzerland, and post-graduate studies in business management at the University of Antwerp Key Attributes, Skills and Experience: Our Nominating and Corporate Governance Committee and our Board of Directors believe that Mr. Heyman's diverse leadership experience within the pharmaceutical industry qualifies him to serve on our Board of Directors.